Long time no see, friends! I’ve updated the shop with two mega-skeins of handspun BFL wool. Hope you like them!

 For weaving, I have several looms.
 Some see more use than others.

-For inkle and card-woven bands, two looms from Windhaven Fiber and Tools: the Ukulele (which is tiny at 10″ long)…
+For inkle and card-woven bands, two looms from Windhaven Fiber and Tools: the Mandolin (which is pretty small)…

 and the Harpsichord, which is enormous and can do an 18 foot band.